tidyverse/tidyverse.org/content/blog/reprex-2-0-0/index.md

 Most reprexes happen in a temp directory and there will be no such `.Rprofile`.
 But if the user intentionally reprexes in, say, an existing project that has `.Rprofile`, [`callr::r()`](https://callr.r-lib.org/reference/r.html) and therefore [`reprex()`](https://reprex.tidyverse.org/reference/reprex.html) both honor it.
 (Remember, this has gotten easier, with [`reprex(wd = ".")`](https://reprex.tidyverse.org/reference/reprex.html).)

-This has special significance for users of the [renv package](https://rstudio.github.io/renv/), which uses `.Rprofile` to implement a project-specific package library:
+This is especially important for users of the [renv package](https://rstudio.github.io/renv/), which uses `.Rprofile` to implement a project-specific package library:

 > In an renv project, [`reprex(wd = ".")`](https://reprex.tidyverse.org/reference/reprex.html) renders with respect to the project-specific library.